mcnutty26/cv-academic/index.md

 - *Proceedings of the 2020 CHI Conference on Human Factors in Computing Systems*.

 'I Just Want to Hack Myself to Not Get Distracted': Evaluating Design Interventions for Self-Control on Facebook.
-- Ulrik Lyngs, Kai Lukoff, Petr Slovak, *William Seymour*, Helena Webb, Marina Jirotka, Max Van Kleek, Nigel Shadbolt.
+- U. Lyngs, K. Lukoff, P. Slovak, *W. Seymour*, H. Webb, M. Jirotka, M. Van Kleek, N. Shadbolt.
 - *Proceedings of the 2020 CHI Conference on Human Factors in Computing Systems*.

 `2019`